CNN to air 'WE LOVE NYC: The Homecoming Concert' celebrating city's comeback from Covid-19 – KION546

 The event’s organizers are requiring concertgoers to show proof of their Covid-19 vaccination in order to be in attendance, with mask-wearing optional, according to the release, which said 80% of the concert’s tickets will be made available for free starting August 2.

-In addition to airing worldwide on CNN, “WE LOVE NYC: The Homecoming Concert” will also be viewable on CNNgo (at CNN.com/go on your desktop, smartphone, and iPad, and via CNNgo apps for Apple TV, Amazon Fire, Android TV, Chromecast, Roku and Samsung Smart TV).
+In addition to airing worldwide on CNN, “WE LOVE NYC: The Homecoming Concert” will also be viewable without requiring a cable log-in on CNN.com and CNNgo (at CNN.com/go on your desktop, smartphone, and iPad, and via CNNgo apps for Apple TV, Amazon Fire, Android TV, Chromecast and Roku).

 This story has been updated with additional information.